martinwoitzik/redaxo-addon-article2json/README.md

 I know that the syntax is far from intuitive - sorry, could be done better but the plugin had to be created fast.  :-)<br/>
 Feel free to contribute and improve!

-If you want to test your JSON-output you can then open any article which contains the selected/edited modules and just add the parameter "&asxml=1" at the end of the URL (sorry, needs to be changed to 'asjson' - the addon was first used as XML exporter).<br/> This surely only works if you call the "index.php?article_id=X" URLs and not the SEO-optimized ones.
+If you want to test your JSON-output you can then open any article which contains the selected/edited modules and just add the parameter "&asjson=1" at the end of the URL.<br/> This surely only works if you call the "index.php?article_id=X" URLs and not the SEO-optimized ones.

 Cheers!